tari-project/tari/README.md

 ## Building from source

-To build the MinoTari codebase from source, there are a few dependencies you need to have installed.
+To build the Minotari codebase from source, there are a few dependencies you need to have installed.

 ### Install development packages